-Given the nature of the school, almost all students are EAL and therefore receive discreet English for Academic Purposes lessons.
+Given the nature of the school, almost all students are English as an Additional Language (EAL) and therefore receive discreet English for Academic Purposes lessons.
 Teachers are also well versed in EAL strategies as part of their practice.

 The curriculum promotes equality, British Values, SMSC and PSHE wherever possible in subject lessons.
 There is also a dedicated Personal Development programme.